Last Updated on June 1, 2022 by Thinkster

 First, they must read and comprehend the information presented in the .
 Using skills, students need to take their time to dissect the , identify , and pull out the relevant and important information in the .

 Then, they must devise a plan, understand which or to use, then solve the .

 This requires both strong reading and strong skills.

 In particular, are more challenging than word problems from prior years because this is the time when multi-step problems become common.
 Students can’t just find one clue word, stick in the numbers, and be finished.

 They must be able to break down the the – and this process is a challenge. into its parts and find the necessary operation to come up with

 As a parent, seeing your child struggling with 5th grade math word problems is never fun.
 What can you do to help?

 First, sit down with your child and take a look at the problem he is stumped on.
 Read the problem, looking for keywords.
-By fifth grade, your child should know certain words that serve as clues for what to do in the problem, such as “take away” means to subtract or “product” means to multiply.
+By fifth grade, your child should know certain words that serve as clues for what to do in the problem, such as “take away” which means to subtract, or “product” which means to multiply.
 Write down the keywords in the problem.

 You can learn additional strategies and techniques to help your child solve math word problems.